-2.11.3 Extracting common route logic
+2.12.4 Extracting common route logic

 Quite often, especially for authentication, some part of the route logic is shared among multiple endpoints.
-However, these functions don't compose in a straightforward way, as the results can both contain errors (represented as Eithers), and are wrapped in a container.
+However, these functions don't compose in a straightforward way, as authentication usually operates on a single input, which is only a part of the whole logic's input.
 Suppose you have the following methods: